-“Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind” (Luke 10:27 NIV quoting Deuteronomy 6:5).
+“Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind” (Jesus in Luke 10:27 NIV quoting Deuteronomy 6:5).

 But what does this mean to love God?
 What does loving God look like?

 Darwinian evolution is based on several metaphysical assumptions.
 (Note: I am talking about evolutionary species origins through universal common ancestry.)
 There is no evolutionary science without these assumptions, so the basis of Darwinian evolution is metaphysics.
 These include:

 - Truth can be inferred from evidence, artifacts or experiments